Abilene - Iola

 Built in 1906, after the persistent Mrs. Amanda Wicks, librarian, decided in 1901 to pursue a Carnegie grant.
 The building was replaced in 1979, and now houses the Lyon County Historical Museum.
 Furthermore, it is on the National Register of Historic Places.

 1901 Carnegie grant: built in 1902.
-Second Renaissance Revival building on National Register of Historic Places.
+The Second Renaissance Revival building is on the National Register of Historic Places.

 Apparently this building is still in use.